It is my sophomore year of college circa 1985.

 I’ve picked locks, looked under beds, been on stake-outs, tapped phones, looked in suspicious shoe boxes, steamed open letter envelopes all in the quest to catch my lover with another.

-Would I walk with great dignity, head held high out of his assholic life and go on to be courted by princes, movie stars and plastic surgeons who would keep me gorgeous until I died at 108?
-In my sleep wearing nothing but the Hope Diamond and a smile?
+Would I walk with great dignity, head held high out of his life and go on to be courted by princes, movie stars and plastic surgeons who would keep me gorgeous until I died at 108?
+In my sleep, wearing nothing but the Hope Diamond and a smile?